 - Claude: Suggests a 20-person usability study with specific audience criteria, triggers the study, and returns findings with actionable recommendations tied to real user quotes.

 Best for: Research teams and strategists who want an AI assistant that understands research methodology and can both design and execute studies.
+For a step-by-step walkthrough with prompts and cost estimates, see how to run consumer research from Claude Code.

 Cursor + MCP: Research Without Leaving Your IDE